abical/abical.github.io/artPage.md

 ### *Native Origins of La Llorona* : Lead Artist

 Created in collaboration with SAY Sí artists: Nat Lopez Romero, Ava Keel, and Sarah Rodriguez for SAY Sí’s 2018 Story Seldom Told: Omitted Histories Gallery Installation.
 Origins of La Llorona is a premiere animation, exploring the local legend La Llorona and her origins.
-The project was stylistically inspired by German artist Lotte Reiniger and the works of American silhouettist Kara Walker.
+The project was stylistically inspired by the works of German artist Lotte Reiniger and American silhouettist [Kara Walker](http://www.karawalkerstudio.com/).
 After conducting extensive research we found that the woman who haunts the nightmares of many San Antonio children had a plethora of potential origin stories.

 ### *Goodnight Charlie* : Radio Drama